Adeline Genée: Royal Academy of Dance

 This meeting ultimately led to the formation of the Association of Teachers of Operatic Dancing of Great Britain, which was officially founded in December 1920.
 The association grew in size and influence, with Queen Mary consenting to become its Patron.
 A royal charter was eventually granted by King George V in 1935, with the association becoming the Royal Academy of Dancing.
+Genee's friend Jennie Brenan used the methods in Australia and in 1936 she became the first oversea's member of the Academy's grand council.

 In 1953, Genée instituted the Queen Elizabeth II Coronation Award.
 She was president of the academy until her retirement in 1954, when she was succeeded by Dame Margot Fonteyn.

-Today, the association is known as the Royal Academy of Dance (RAD), with Darcey Bussell as president.
-It has grown to become one of the largest and most influential dance teaching and examination boards in the World.
-The RAD now has over 14,000 members, and operates in 79 countries Worldwide.
-There are currently over 1,000 students in full-time or part-time teacher training programmes with the academy and each year, the examination syllabus is taught to more than a quarter of a million students worldwide.
+The association is known as the Royal Academy of Dance (RAD), with Darcey Bussell as president.
+It has grown to become one of the largest dance teaching and examination boards.
+The RAD now has over 14,000 members, and operates in 79 countries.
+As of 2025, there are over 1,000 students in full-time or part-time teacher training programmes with the academy and each year, the examination syllabus is taught to more than a quarter of a million students.

 Genée International Ballet Competition

 In 1931, the association established the Adeline Genée Gold Medal Awards, as a scholarship scheme for aspiring young dancers.
 Initially, medals were only awarded to female dancers, but awards for men were later introduced in 1939.
-Today, the Royal Academy of Dance continue to offer the awards; however, they have become known as the Genée International Ballet Competition, which is recognised as one of the most prestigious dance competitions in the world.
-The Genée competition now attracts candidates from around the world, with recent finals being held overseas in Australia, Canada, Greece, Hong Kong and Singapore.
+Today, the Royal Academy of Dance continue to offer the awards; however, they have become known as the Genée International Ballet Competition.
+The Genée competition attracts candidates with recent finals being held in Australia, Canada, Greece, Hong Kong and Singapore.
 In May 2019, a week after the would-be 100th birthday of Dame Margot Fonteyn, the Genée International Ballet competition was renamed the Margot Fonteyn Ballet Competition, in honour of the RAD's longest-serving president.

+Personal life

+On 11 Jun 1910, Genée married Frank Seymour Nilsson Isitt, a surveyor and Freemason, at All Saints Church, Westminster.
+Isitt died on 8 December 1939 in Rustington, West Sussex.